 A 10 week progressive program to get you safely running 5km with strength & confidence

-Running is a wonderful activity for improving overall health and well being.
-It is very convenient and easy to access needing only a pair of trainers and a suitable path to run on.
+Running is a wonderful activity for improving overall health and well-being.
+It is very convenient and easy to access, needing only a pair of trainers and a suitable path to run on.
+People continue running well into middle and older age.

 Unfortunately, despite its easy accessibility, running remains a sport with a very high injury rate.
 Injury rates for running have been reported as high as 38 injuries per 1000 hours of running (1).
 For comparison, recreational football has an injury rate of 38.6 injuries per 1000 hours played (2).